dgaydukov/cert-aws/files/sa.md

 There are other 2 types of architecture
 * hexagonal
 * onion
-But generally they resemble layered style, only difference they divide core (doman objects + services) and outer object (ui, database) and they are connected by using port (on core side) + adapter (on outer side)
+But generally they resemble layered style, only difference they divide core (domain objects + services) and outer object (ui, database) and they are connected by using port (on core side) + adapter (on outer side)

 ###### IAM
 * In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)